As you may have noticed, there’s a bit of tension in the workplace and in culture these days.

 It shouldn’t be surprising then that, as revealed by a Gallup study, 70% of US employees are disengaged at work.

 So, I decided to do a survey to get more feedback on what’s really going on.According to the recent Gallup study, 70% of US employees are disengaged at work.
 Click To Tweet

 I recently surveyed over 900 leaders about their experiences with the opposite generations at work.
 Rather than trying to get statistics, I solicited feedback.
 Attitudes.
 Stories.
 Perspectives.

-And I did I get an earful from all sides.
+And I did get an earful from all sides.

-I heard from CEOs, entrepreneurs, engineers, pastors, lawyers, office managers, teachers, accountants, project managers, church staff, EAs and many other kinds of leaders.
+I heard from CEOs, entrepreneurs, engineers, pastors, lawyers, office managers, teachers, accountants, project managers, church staff, EAs, and many other leaders.

 To get us started, I asked Millennials and Gen Z respondents to complete this sentence:

 My biggest complaint about older leaders at work is…